-There is no denying more and more of us are choosing to follow plant-based diets and it’s becoming easier to find luxury vegetarian friendly safaris in Africa.
-While vegan options haven’t caught up just yet, many of Mahlatini’s luxury destinations are continually taking great measures to cater for those who follow strict plant-based diets.
+There is no denying more and more of us are choosing to follow plant-based diets and it's becoming easier to find luxury vegetarian-friendly safaris in Africa.
+While vegan options haven't caught up just yet, many of Mahlatini's luxury destinations are continually taking great measures to cater to those who follow strict plant-based diets.

 How to plan a Vegan / Vegetarian Friendly Safari